 What breast reconstruction procedure is right for me?

-Your Texas breast reconstruction is customized to match your individual needs, performed while you are under general anesthesia.
+Your Plano breast reconstruction is customized to match your individual needs, performed while you are under general anesthesia.
 Partial breast reconstruction may be performed as an outpatient procedure.
 In some cases, a hospital stay is required, but this decision is made on a case-by-case basis.
 Our team at Denton Plastic Surgery will develop a surgical plan that will safely and effectively meet your vision for restoring your breasts, and we are proud to assist you on your journey to better health and renewed confidence.

 Before & AfterView All